 Results of the assessment

-Once assessment is complete, we meet up with you to let you know the outcome, what we consider to be your child’s strengths and areas of difficulty, and any diagnosis if appropriate.
+Once assessment is complete, we meet up with you to let you know the outcome, what we consider to be yours or your child’s strengths and areas of difficulty, and any diagnosis if appropriate.
 A full, comprehensive written report is provided, outlining all of our findings, and this can be given to any other people whom you would like to receive a copy.

-We then arrange an ‘information sharing’ meeting at your child’s school, and invite all of the other professionals involved with him/her.
+For children, we then arrange an ‘information sharing’ meeting at your child’s school, and invite all of the other professionals involved with him/her.
 You are encouraged to bring along anyone that you feel would be helpful to both feedback meetings and meetings at school.
 We believe that this is your assessment and that you should be fully involved in all aspects of decision-making along the way.

 If a diagnosis is not reached